AnjaliFartare/HackerNewsApi/README.md

 If you see a script execution error, run this in PowerShell as administrator:
 Run this command : Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-**Note**: To run API on Swagger UI go to (Make sure above poweshell script is running) : http://localhost:5000/swagger/index.html
+**Note**: To run the API on Swagger UI, click the link (make sure the above PowerShell script is running): http://localhost:5000/swagger/index.html